tobiipro/babel-preset-firecloud/README.md

 }
 ```

-This gives a possibility to change the exported value outside the module and see the change inside.

-Negative side-effect: while debugging Chrome won't be able to get a value of variable,
+**NOTE** A negative side-effect.
+While debugging, Chrome won't be able to get the value of an exported variable,
-because in the source map it will be pointing to `exports.something`, while you still
+because the source map will reference `exports.something`, while you still hover `something`.
-look (point with mouse) at `something`.

-**DISABLED BY DEFAULT**

 To enable in `.babelrc.js`:

 ```js
 module.exports = {
   presets: [